tsreaper/ai-plays-flappybird/README.md

 ## Results and Notes
 <img src="https://github.com/TsReaper/AI-Plays-FlappyBird/blob/master/result.png" align="right">

+### 2018/03/28
+I didn't expect this repo to have so many stars (at least from my perspective) when I first wrote this litte project.
+I reviewed this project today and made some changes.

+* A few more activation functions are added and can be selected from the dashboard (inspired by the TypeScript version committed by [@javatlacati](https://github.com/javatlacati)).

+* The height of the next-next-coming pipe is also fed to the neural network.
+This will make the evolution a little harder, but it provides a better result when the map is scrolling faster.

 ### 2016/06/20
 Rewrite the whole project in a syntax which is easier(?) to read and add the "enable animation" function.